 But not this time.

 The sun was out and the little restaurant terrace in the shade looked so inviting.
 And the food that I saw on people’s tables looked very promising as well.
-So we thought we’d try our luck and just enjoy the moment.
+So we thought we would try our luck and just enjoy the moment.

 And surprisingly the food here was damn decent!